SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 # Chapter 2.2.
-Simple calculations - Exam Problems
+Simple calculations - Exam problems

-In the previous chapter we got familiar with the system console and how to work with it – how to **read numbers** from the console and how to **print an output** on the console.
-We went through the main arithmetical operations and briefly mentioned data types.
-In this chapter we will practice and consolidate what we have learned so far by solving a few **more complicated problems** given .
+In the previous chapter, we got familiar with the system console and how to work with it – how to **read numbers** from the console and **print an output** on the console.
+We went through the bacis arithmetical operations and briefly mentioned data types.
+In this chapter, we will practice and consolidate what we have learned so far.
+We will solve a few **more complicated examples** given as exams tasks.

-## Reading Numbers from the Console
+## Reading numbers from the console

-Before jumping into the practical problems we are going to revise the most important aspects of what we have studied in the previous chapter.
+Before moving on to the examples, we will recall the most important of the material we have studied in the previous chapter.
 We will start with reading numbers from the console.

-### Reading an Integer
+### Reading an integer

-We need to create a variable to store the numbers (for example **`num`**) and to use the standard command to read data from the console in combination with the function **`Integer.parseInt(…)`** which converts text into number:
+We need to create a variable to store the number (for example **`num`**) and to use the standard command to read data from the console in combination with the function **`Integer.parseInt(…)`** which converts text into an integer:

 ```java
 int num = Integer.parseInt(scanner.nextLine());
 ```

-### Reading a Floating-Point Number
+### Reading a floating-point number

 We read a floating-point number the same way we read an integer, but this time we use the function **`double.parseDouble(…)`**: